amit2347/analytics-engine/README.md

 ## Misc Features:

 * Added middleware to protect our routes.
 There are two types of token.
-The first one is generated post successfull login via Google.
-The second one is generated post successull API Call for ```/auth/api-key``` endpoint.
+The first one is generated post successfull login via Google.It only contains the userId inside it.
+* The second one is generated post successull API Call for ```/auth/api-key``` endpoint.
+It contains both userId and appId .
 * This was done purely with authentication and edge cases in mind.
 This also helped me with the revoking logic.
 * Both tokens are essentially JWTs.
 * While I have used Redis wherever possible, I have a strong belief of using Redis as a caching layer and not as a promary source of data.Therefore, all the data is priamrily stored in SQL.